oduwsdl/MemGator/README.md

 * Three levels of customizable timeouts for greater control over remote requests
 * Customizable logging and profiling in CDXJ format
 * Customizable endpoint URLs - helpful in load-balancing
-* Customizable User-Agent to be sent to each archive
+* Customizable User-Agent to be sent to each archive and User-Agent spoofing
+* Configurable archive failure detection and automatic hibernation
 * [CORS](http://www.w3.org/TR/cors/) support to make it easy to use it from JavaScript clients
 * Memento count exposed in the header that can be retrieved via `HEAD` request
 * [Docker](https://www.docker.com/) friendly - An image available as [ibnesayeed/memgator](https://hub.docker.com/r/ibnesayeed/memgator/)